-Suspected IS recruiter arrested on return to Australia
+Suspected IS recruiter arrested after returning to Australia from Turkey

 30-year-old Mohamed Zuhbi arrived in Melbourne on Saturday after being deported by Turkey.
 Australian counter-terrorism officials immediately took him into custody.